PSPReverse/Insecure-Until-Proven-Updated-Analyzing-AMD-SEV-s-Remote-Attestation/Readme.md

 This repository contains a signature, created with an extracted CEK, over the title of our paper.
 This allows to verify our claims without actually releasing the extracted CEK key.
 Additionally, the repository contains helper scripts to convert AMD provided keys into a format suitable for `openssl`.

+We have published a proof-of-concept of our proposed *migration attack* [here](https://github.com/RobertBuhren/amd-sev-migration-attack)

-The repository contains the following files:
+This repository contains the following files:

 Filename | Description
 -------- | -----------